amansinghrp/Stock-Price-Prediction/README.md

 Metrics like MSE, MAE, and R² Score are used to evaluate performance.
 Future Predictions:

-The app allows users to predict stock prices for the next n days and visualize the results.
+The model is able to predict the future prices efficiently but should not be used in real life situations due to the various external factors that affect the stock prices that could not be addressed by this model.
-🌟 Future Work
+🌟 Future Work:

 Incorporating Sentiment Analysis: Use financial news or social media data to enhance predictions.
 Adding Technical Indicators: Include features like RSI, MACD, and Bollinger Bands.
 Real-Time Predictions: Fetch live stock data and update predictions in real time.
 Hybrid Models: Experiment with combining LSTMs and Transformers for improved performance.

-🏷️ Acknowledgments
+🏷️ Acknowledgments:

 Special thanks to:
 OpenAI for ChatGPT, which helped refine certain aspects of my code and documentation.
 The creators of TensorFlow for making powerful tools available to developers.